Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Simulation Results and Discussions

-Fig.~\ref{fig:ptrange} shows the average minimum user rate versus the transmit power budget per AP, where we set $p =5$, and $\theta_{\text{max}} = \pi/3$.
+Fig.~\ref{fig:ptrange} shows the average minimum user rate versus the transmit power budget per AP, where we set $p=5$ and $\theta_{\text{max}}=\pi/3$.
 The proposed AO-based and low-complexity algorithms consistently outperform all benchmarks over the entire power range, and their curves are nearly parallel to the baselines.
-For instance, at $P_{\max}=15$ dBm, the AO-based method improves the worst-user rate by approximately $24\%$, $49\%$, and $53\%$ over the random orientation, isotropic, and fixed orientation baselines, respectively.
+For instance, at $P_{\max}=15$ dBm, the AO-based method improves the worst-user rate by approximately $24\%$, $49\%$, and $53\%$ over the random orientation, isotropic, and fixed-orientation baselines, respectively.
 The low-complexity algorithm also delivers notable gains of about $15\%$, $38\%$, and $43\%$ over the same benchmarks.
-These gains are attributed to RA orientation optimization, which leverages antenna directivity to reinforce weak AP–user links while suppressing dominant interference, thereby enabling more effective multi-AP cooperation and lifting the worst-user rate floor.
+The random-orientation baseline is also relatively competitive due to the best-of-multiple-trials selection, while the shared-orientation scheme provides an intermediate performance level because the AP-wise common-orientation constraint reduces the orientation flexibility while still allowing each AP to adapt its common radiation direction.
+These gains are attributed to RA orientation optimization, which leverages antenna directivity to reinforce weak AP--user links while suppressing dominant interference, thereby enabling more effective multi-AP cooperation and lifting the worst-user rate floor.

+To further characterize the rate distribution across users, Fig.~\ref{rateCDF} plots the cumulative distribution function (CDF) of individual user rates under $P_{\max}=15$ dBm.
+Compared with the benchmark schemes, the proposed AO-based algorithm shifts the CDF curve to the right, especially in the low-rate region.
+Most user rates achieved by the proposed AO-based and low-complexity algorithms are concentrated in a higher-rate range, whereas the fixed-orientation and isotropic-antenna baselines exhibit a larger portion of low-rate users.
+This indicates that the proposed RA orientation design improves not only the bottleneck-user performance but also the overall user-rate distribution.
+The proposed low-complexity algorithm closely follows the AO-based algorithm, showing that it preserves most of the performance gain.
+In addition, the random-orientation baseline remains competitive due to the best-of-multiple-trials selection, while the shared-orientation scheme still outperforms the fixed-orientation and isotropic-antenna baselines due to its optimized AP-wise common orientations.